enspiral/handbook/agreements/financial.md

 #### Fixed Costs

-The board is responsible for managing the fixed costs of the from core funds, which are expected to be kept at ‘minimum viable’ to ensure smooth operations of core processes for the network.
-The fixed costs are expected to cover paying for catalysts.
+The board is responsible for managing the fixed costs from core funds, which are expected to be kept at ‘minimum viable’ to ensure smooth operations of core processes for the network.
+The fixed costs are expected to cover catalysts' fees.

 #### Discretionary Costs